fluxcd/flux2/docs/guides/mozilla-sops.md

     The secret key is required for decrypting and editing existing files because SOPS computes a MAC on all values.
     When using solely the public key to add or remove a field, the whole file should be deleted and recreated.

-## Configure the git directory for encryption
+## Configure the Git directory for encryption

-Write a [sops config file](https://github.com/mozilla/sops#using-sops-yaml-conf-to-select-kms-pgp-for-new-files) to the specific cluster or namespace directory used to store encrypted objects with this particular GPG key's fingerprint.
+Write a [SOPS config file](https://github.com/mozilla/sops#using-sops-yaml-conf-to-select-kms-pgp-for-new-files) to the specific cluster or namespace directory used to store encrypted objects with this particular GPG key's fingerprint.

 ```yaml